FLSA: Who Is a Volunteer?

-However, the Supreme Court has made it clear that the FLSA was not intended “to stamp all persons as employees who without any express or implied compensation agreement might work for their own advantage on the premises of another.”
+However, the U.S. Supreme Court has made it clear that the FLSA was not intended “to stamp all persons as employees who, without any express or implied compensation agreement, might work for their own advantage on the premises of another.”

 In administering the FLSA, the Department of Labor follows this judicial guidance in the case of individuals serving as unpaid volunteers in various community services.

-Individuals who volunteer or donate their services, usually on a part-time basis, for public service, religious or humanitarian objectives, not as employees and without contemplation of pay, are not considered employees of the religious, charitable or similar non-profit organizations that receive their service.
+Individuals who volunteer or donate their services, usually on a part-time basis, for public service, religious or humanitarian objectives, without contemplation of pay, are not considered employees of the religious, charitable, or non-profit organizations that receive their service.

-When Congress amended the FLSA in 1985, it made clear that people are allowed to volunteer their services to public agencies and their community with but one exception – public sector employers may not allow their employees to volunteer, without compensation, additional time to do the same work for which they are employed.
+When Congress amended the FLSA in 1985, it made clear that people are allowed to volunteer their services to public agencies and their community with one exception: public sector employers may not allow their employees to volunteer, without compensation, additional time to do the same work for which they are employed.